wuwushrek/physics_constrained_nn/README.md

 # Neural Networks with Physics-Informed Architectures and Constraints for Dynamical Systems Modeling

 This module builds custom deep neural networks to learn dynamics when prior physics knowledge and constraints about the underlying unknown dynamics are considered.
+The corresponding paper can be found [here](https://arxiv.org/pdf/2109.06407.pdf).

 ## Installation